stadelmanma/garmin-run-tracker/README.md

 no effort to "delay" requests to obey API guidelines since it's not necessary for a locally hosted version.

+### Static Route Images

+Static route images are generated using third party services that provide map tiles and/or route plotting capabilities.
+This code was developed using a locally hosted instance of [openmaptiles](https://openmaptiles.org/).

 ### Future

 Additional features are being considered/planned out, such as: